vitaly-t/pg-promise/README.md

 **IMPORTANT:**

-The most important methods to understand from the beginning are [task] and [tx].
+The most important methods to understand from start are [task] and [tx].
 As documented for method [query], it acquires and releases the connection, which makes it a poor choice for executing multiple queries at once.
 For this reason, [Chaining Queries] is an absolute must-read, to avoid writing the code that misuses connections.

-At this point, it is best to follow the [Learn by Example] tutorial, for an easy start.
+[Learn by Example] is a beginner's tutorial based on examples.

 ## Query Formatting

 This library comes with embedded query-formatting engine that offers high-performance value escaping, flexibility and extensibility.
-It is used by default with all query methods, unless you decide to opt out of it entirely via option `pgFormatting` within [Initialization Options].
+It is used by default with all query methods, unless you opt out of it entirely via option `pgFormatting` within [Initialization Options].

 All formatting methods used internally are available from the [formatting] namespace, so they can also be used directly when needed.
-The main method there is [format], which is used by every query method to format the query.
+The main method there is [format], used by every query method to format the query.

-The formatting syntax is decided from the type of `values` passed in:
+The formatting syntax for variables is decided from the type of `values` passed in:

 * [Index Variables] when `values` is an array or a single basic type;
 * [Named Parameters] when `values` is an object (other than `Array` or `null`).

+**ATTENTION:** Never use ES6 template strings or manual concatenation to generate queries, as both can easily result in broken queries!
+Only this library's formatting engine knows how to properly escape variable values for PostgreSQL.

 ### Index Variables

-The simplest (classic) formatting uses `$1, $2, ...` syntax to inject values into the query string, based on their index (starting with 1) from the array of values:
+The simplest (classic) formatting uses `$1, $2, ...` syntax to inject values into the query string, based on their index (from `$1` to `$100000`) from the array of values:

 ```js
 db.any('SELECT * FROM product WHERE price BETWEEN $1 AND $2', [1, 10])
 ```

-The formatting engine also supports single-value parametrization for queries that use only a single `$1` variable:
+The formatting engine also supports single-value parametrization for queries that use only variable `$1`:

 ```js
 db.any('SELECT * FROM users WHERE name = $1', 'John')
 ```

-This however works only for basic types, such as `number`, `string`, `boolean`, `Date`, `null`, `undefined`, because types like `Array` and `Object` change the way parameters are interpreted.
+This however works only for types `number`, `string`, `boolean`, `Date` and `null`, because types like `Array` and `Object` change the way parameters are interpreted.
 That's why passing in index variables within an array is advised as safer, to avoid ambiguities.

 ### Named Parameters